 Therefore, it is always necessary to specify that you are using breast prostheses.
 Thus, depending on the specific case, some radiological specialized methods (special frequency, digital image, ultrasound, MRI, etc.) can be used.
 In addition, in case of doubt in the diagnosis of breast cancer, it is necessary to know that a more invasive examination may be required.

-Lifetime of breast implants
+The lifetime of breast implants

 Even if you have met women using their implants for several decades without significant changes, the installation of breast prostheses should not be considered as lifelong.